 One of the kitchen tasks I hate is cutting butter into dough, so I tried something a bit weird once and it worked great.
 I use my mixer to add the butter to the dry ingredients, then add the liquids by hand.
 Perfect scones, no pastry cutter!
 If you don’t mind though, by all means cut the butter in by hand!

 Another kind of lazy shortcut is these aren’t cut into triangles, they are scooped and dropped.
-I like the look of the little rounds, you’re handling the dough less which is good for texture, and it’s just less hassle.
+I like the look of the little rounds, you’re handling the dough less which is good for keeping them tender, and it’s just less hassle.

 Squeezing the excess moisture out of the pumpkin makes a huge difference in texture, making them much less cakey.